aledc7/Laravel/README.md

 ![Laravel](https://raw.githubusercontent.com/aledc7/Laravel/master/pirullo.png "Aledc.com")

-## Laravel

 ## Level:  Intermediate
 ### Required Knowledge:  PHP Basic

 This repo has all the practice of my training in Laravel.
-It also serve as a documentation for the most commonly used commands.
-Enjoy
+It also serve as a Documentation for the most commonly used commands.

 ## Chapter 1 - Installing Composer and Laravel Installer